-We have completed a legal review of our standard supplier terms and conditions and included several new clauses to meet our obligations regarding the Norwegian Transparency Act.
-These new clauses give us the right to audit suppliers at any time for the purpose of ensuring and confirming compliance with all Human Rights Protection Legislation.
-In addition, we have included a clause for termination should a supplier breach any applicable laws, or we have reasonable grounds to believe that the supplier has breached any applicable laws.
+We completed a legal review of our standard supplier terms and conditions in 2022 and now include several clauses to meet our obligations regarding the Norwegian Transparency Act.
+These clauses give us the right to audit suppliers at any time for the purpose of ensuring and confirming compliance with all Human Rights Protection Legislation.
+In addition, we include a clause for termination should a supplier breach any applicable laws, or we have reasonable grounds to believe that the supplier has breached any applicable laws.